ahmadbilaldev/GitHub-Actions-WordPress/README.md

 Runs PHPCS Code review for every pull request.

+### Triggers

+Whenever a new pull request is created.

+### Usage

+1. Inside your plugin repository on GitHub, create a `.github/workflows/deploy.yml` file.

+2. Copy the workflow file given at the action's homepage.
+Commit it.

+3. Use a Bot account and create a personal access token, make sure to copy it.

+4. Go back to your repo, inside settings > secrets, create a new secret.
+Initialize it with the token's value.

+The action will run whenever a pull request is created.

 ## [PHP Matrix Testing for WordPress Plugins](https://pascalknecht.ch/php-matrix-testing-for-wordpress-plugins-with-github-actions/)

 This action is based on CI (Continuous Integration).
 Matrix testing describes the task of testing a software on different version of the programming language or other factors.
 This action runs unit tests your plugin on different php versions to test your plugins compatibility with them.